-Listing A-8 os\cpu\c.c - OSTaskReturnHook()
+Listing A-7 os_cpu_c.c - OSTaskReturnHook()

-LA-8(1) If the application developer wants a custom function to be called when a task returns then, the developer needs to initialize the value of OS\AppTaskReturnHookPtr to point to the desired function to call. μC/OS-III initializes OS\AppTaskReturnHookPtr to NULL when OSInit() is called, and thus the application code must set this pointer only after calling OSInit().
+LA-7(1) If you want your function to be called when a task returns, then you need to initialize the value of OS_AppTaskReturnHookPtr to point to the desired function to call.
+You should note that μC/OS-III initializes OS_AppTaskReturnHookPtr to NULL when OSInit() is called and thus your code must set this pointer only after calling OSInit().